CristianBuca/MS4_MotoStyle/README.md

     - apps.py - Default Django generated app config file
     - urls.py - Routes used by the views for the home app
     - views.py - Defines all the views in the home app
-    - test_views.py - unit tests for the views in the home app
+    - test_views.py - Unit tests for the views in the home app

 * products app:
     - fixtures folder - contains json format fixtures for the products that need to be loaded in the database